Alan7149/CurrencySense/README.md

 ## Contributing

 CurrencySense is an open-source project, and we welcome contributions from the community.
-If you would like to contribute, please follow the guidelines outlined in [CONTRIBUTING.md](./CONTRIBUTING.md).

 This project was contributed to by the following individuals:

 - Biswayan Mehra - [biswayanmehra@karunya.edu.in](mailto:biswayanmehra@karunya.edu.in)